supersven/lambda-calculus-presentation/README.md

 There are different solutions to this problem:
 - Do a renaming phase before any evaluation to get rid of the ambiguities.
 - De Bruijn Indices - A clever technique that replaces the variable names with an index that describes where they were bound.

+Kudos & Thanks to @pheymann for spotting this bug!